rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 ## :fontawesome-solid-house-chimney: 5.
 Environment Deployment

-### :material-router-wireless: 5.1 Launching the Routers with Containerlab
+### :material-router-wireless: 5.1 Starting the Routers with Containerlab

 Start the topology with the command: